Rice Daubney

-Rice Daubney have a broad range of work which covers most sectors of the architectural design industry.
-The firm has a strong emphasis on the use of Building Information Modelling (BIM) as a design tool and has also demonstrated a continuous desire to be at the forefront of implementing sustainable design practices in building.
+The firm's work covered most sectors of the architectural design industry with a strong emphasis on the use of Building Information Modelling (BIM) and sustainable design practices in building.
 Rice Daubney pioneered the use of a new glazing system for multi-storey buildings and foresaw a shift away from high-rise office towers to lower-scale, more personalised buildings.

 History

 In 1976 Kevin Rice left the firm Fombertaux Rice Hanly where he had been managing director and with another former employee of Fombertaux Rice Hanly, John Daubney jointly established Rice Daubney.
 Early projects that helped establish the firms reputation include the Queen Victoria Building renovation/restoration (completed 1986) and the Zenith Centre in Chatswood (completed 1987).
 Additional offices were opened in Jakarta in late 1987 and Brisbane in 2004.
-In 2013 the firm merged with US-based global architecture firm HDR.

 When Kevin Rice retired in 1990, John Daubney took over as managing director.

-Rice Daubney employ over 100 staff, the majority of these in its head office in Sydney.
+In October 2013 Rice Daubney was purchased by HDR.
+In June 2017 the Rice Daubney brand was retired.

 Notable projects

-HDR Rice Daubney has designed some of Australia's landmark buildings including the following major architectural projects:
+Rice Daubney designed some of Australia's landmark buildings including the following major architectural projects: